What is Invisalign system?

 We recommend that you see your dentist twice a year for a regular check up and cleaning if your gums and teeth are healthy.

 Why are regular dental appointments so important?

 Regular dental visits are extremely important to maintain the health of your gums and teeth.
 Having your teeth, mouth and gums regularly checked also allows us the opportunity to detect and sooner treat any problems, if necessary, or prevent them from developing altogether.
 Dental issues tend not to go away on their own accord, so early detection, treatment and prevention will save you more serious visits with us down the line.
 Issues like gum disease and oral cancer, for instance, have serious consequences to your health if left unattended after developing in your mouth.
-With regular maintenance, you can also build a relationship with your dental practitioner who can help guide you maintain and/or design your optimum smile to last.
+Once you find the best dentist for you, you can build a relationship with regular maintenance.
+Your best dentist will help guide you maintain and/or design your optimum smile to last.